kaly-d/InternalARMTemplates/README.md

 # ☰ Table of Contents

 - What's in this Repository?
-- Quick Guide for Deployment Language Options
+- Quick Guide for Deployment Options by Language
 - Template Scenarios

-# ⚡ Quick Guide for Deployment Language Options
+# ⚡ Quick Guide for Deployment Options by Language

 In this repository, there are ARM and Bicep deployment options for some/all template scenarios.